nunit/docs/docs/articles/nunit/writing-tests/attributes/onetimeteardown.md

 Normally, multiple OneTimeTearDown methods are only defined at different levels of an inheritance hierarchy, as explained below.

-So long as any OneTimeSetUp method runs without error, the OneTimeTearDown method is guaranteed to run.
-It will not run if a OneTimeSetUp method fails or throws an exception.

 ## Example

 ```csharp